sudhir512kj/my-mern-todo-app/README.md

 # my-mern-todo-app

 This is todo list web app developed using MERN stack(MongoDB, Express, ReactJS, NodeJS).
-You can add, update and delete todos.
+You can add, update and delete todos.<br><br>
+You should have mongodb installed on your machine to run this application.

 <h1>Instructions to run this web app(follow one by one).</h1>
 <ol start="1">